davidgasquez/handbook/Ideas.md

 - Since Ethereum wallets are public, you can get good data on which tokens people similar to you are holding.
 - This might be useful to discover new assets.

+## Web3 Data Pipelines

+- There is no Airbyte for blockchains.
+- Everyone is reinventing the wheel, e.g: Dune does ETL, Flipside does it too, ...

 ## LLMs Uses

 - [Code uses](https://twitter.com/sualehasif996/status/1635755267739598848)